MichalZmu/show-me-your-progress/README.md

 # Show me your progress

-This project was created to demonstrate a simpe task manager.
+This project was created to demonstrate a simple task manager.
 The application was written in TypeScript with Angular 11.
 All the reservations are stored in the cloud database (MongoDB) and managed by NGRX state management.
-For communications between database and application, I created REST API (Node.js with Express and Mongoose).
+For communications between the database and the application, I created REST API (Node.js with Express and Mongoose).
 For the graphic layer, I used Angular Material.

 ## How it works